salahbeeh/Arabic-Chracters-OCR/README.md

-# Machine Learning Engineer Nanodegree
+# Computer Arabization

-# Capstone Project
+# Practical Exam

-## Project: A-Z Handwritten Character Recognizer
+## Project: Arabic Handwritten Characters Recognizer [OCR]

+**This report is submitted as partial fulfillment of the requirements of the Computer Arabizition course’s practical exam**

 ## Project Overview

-My project's aim is to program the computer to identify hand-written alphabets via matrix operations.
-Each alphabet image contains 28*28 pixels, and we create a matrix using these pixels.
-By multiply the matrix to several sample matrixes, the pixels are converted into a deep neural network.
+Our project's aim is to program the computer to identify hand-written alphabets via matrix operations.
+Each alphabet image contains 32*32 pixels, and we create a matrix using these pixels.
+By multiply the matrix to several sample matrixes, the pixels are converted into a Deep neural network.
 And finally, we employ adam optimizer method so that the computer can predict the highest possibility of the alphabet written.

-Keywords: deep learning, ANN, Feature Extraction, CNN, English, Machine Recognition, natural and physical sciences, image data, image processing
+Keywords: deep learning, ANN, Feature Extraction, CNN, Arabic, Machine Recognition, natural and physical sciences, image data, image processing

 ## Problem Statement